semaphoreci/semaphore/docs/docs/using-semaphore/optimization/monorepo.md

 ## How to use change detection? {#why}

-Let's say we have a repository with two separate components: frontend and backend.
-Let us asumme that the two codebases are related but can be built and tested separetely.
+Let's say we have a repository with two components: frontend and backend.
+Let us assume that the two codebases are related but can be built and tested separately.
 We could set up a pipeline like this:

 ![Monorepo starting pipeline](./img/workflow-monorepo.jpg)